alanpich/tvImagePlus/docs/usage.md

 !!! caution "Caution"
     You have to activate this option, when you don't specify an output chunk in the output options or when you use the `[[+url]]` placeholder in the specified output chunk.
-Otherwise the image is not cropped/resized and the original image path is returned.
+Otherwise, the image is not cropped/resized and the original image path is returned.

 ## Snippet